Elon Gold: Career

 Gold first starred in the television series Stacked.
 He also starred in the short-lived sitcom In-Laws.
-Best known for his impressions, including those of Jeff Goldblum, Howard Stern and Jay Leno, Gold was a judge on The Next Best Thing, a celebrity impersonation competition series on ABC.
+Best known for his impressions, including those of Al Gore, Jeff Goldblum, Howard Stern and Jay Leno, Gold was a judge on The Next Best Thing, a celebrity impersonation competition series on ABC.
 He appeared in the movie Cheaper by the Dozen (2003) as a cameraman from The Oprah Winfrey Show and had a recurring role in the short-lived ABC prime-time show, The Dana Carvey Show in 1996.

 Gold often writes with his long-time friend and writing partner Ari Schiffer.
 The two have written multiple pilots together, including one that sold to Touchstone Television.
 Touchstone purchased the script, Wifeless, about two straight best friends who get married.
 He has appeared in several television shows, such as The Mentalist (2009) and Frasier (2004).
 He also had a recurring role as the head of Hulu in Curb Your Enthusiasm in 2021.

 His 2014 comedy special, Chosen and Taken, appeared on Netflix.
 Gold appeared as himself in Season 3 of the Home Box Office series Crashing, first broadcast in 2019.

 In 2024 he began filming the Israeli film, The Badchan alongside Shuli Rand.
 Gold plays a Yiddish-speaking badchan who is hired by Rand's character.
 He also plays journalist Harvey Levin, alongside Abbie Cornish in the upcoming film, Trust Me, I'm a Doctor, based on the former doctor of late reality star, Anna Nicole Smith.

+In June 2026, Gold appeared at the Tribeca Film Festival to promote the Israeli film in which he stars, The Wedding Entertainer.
+During the appearance, Gold made jokes involving canine rape in Israel following Nicholas Kristof's opinion piece "The Silence That Meets the Rape of Palestinians".
+The pro-Israel influencer Lizzy Savetsky then specifically referenced the sexual abuse of Palestinian prisoners in Israeli detention facilities.
+Video of the exchange circulated widely on social media.
+The Tribeca Film Festival subsequently condemned both Gold and Savetsky.